trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 </div>

 <!--
-* We create a new part of the stack every time we enter a function, meanwhile we have a small special bit of memory where the current top of the stack is recorded.
+* We create a new part of the stack, called stack frame, every time we enter a function, meanwhile we have a small special bit of memory, register, where the current top of the stack is recorded.
 -->